zioposty/zioposty/README.md

 📫 How to reach me:
 - Personal e-mail:        <lucapostiglione10@gmail.com>

-- Institutional e-mail:   <l.postiglione@unisa.it>
+I'm currently a DevOps at OpenReply.

-🔭 I’m currently working on [krABMaga](https://github.com/krABMaga)(previously *Rust-AB*), a discrete events simulation engine for developing Agent-Based Model simulation exploiting the Rust language to provide efficiency, reliability, and ease of use.
-I'm a core member, improving engine perfomance and developing new features such as model-exploration using genetic algorithms and bayesian optimization based on metaprogramming.
+🔭 Worked on [krABMaga](https://github.com/krABMaga)(previously *Rust-AB*), a discrete events simulation engine for developing Agent-Based Model simulation exploiting the Rust language to provide efficiency, reliability, and ease of use.
+I'm still a member, improving engine perfomance and developing new features such as model-exploration using genetic algorithms and bayesian optimization based on metaprogramming.

 📖 I have a master's degree in Computer Science, with a focus on Cloud, Distributed and Parallel Computing.
 I graduated at [UNISA](https://www.unisa.it), where actually I'm working as research fellow.
 </samp>